openafs-contrib/afsbotcfg/README.md

 This is the [buildbot master][1] configuration for [OpenAFS][2].
 This configuration is compatible with buildbot version 1.3.

-**Note: We are transitioning from the obsolete buildbot version 0.8 to the current supported version 1.3.
-This will allow buildbot version 1.x workers to connect to the buildbot master, as well as existing 0.8 version build slaves.
-The old master will continue to run during this transition period.
+**Note: We are transitioning from the deprecated buildbot version 0.8 to the currently supported version 1.x.
+This will allow modern buildbot workers (as well as old, existing buildbot slaves) to connect to the buildbot master.
+The old master instance will continue to run during this transition period.
 New workers should be configured to use port 9986 to connect to the new master.**

 Buildbot master setup
 ---------------------